Personal, Social, Health & Economics education

-Personal, Social, Health and Citizenship Education (PSHCE) aims to help improve the ways in which students learn, relate to others, grow socially, choose healthy lifestyles and become independent citizens playing a positive part in society.
+Personal, Social, Health & Economics (PSHE) education aims to help improve the ways in which students learn, relate to others, grow socially, choose healthy lifestyles and become independent citizens playing a positive part in society.

 The aim of the school’s Relationship, Health and Sex Education programme is for students to: